syncfusion-content/ej2-react-docs/ej2-react/gantt/getting-started.md

 ---
 layout: post
-title: Getting started with React Gantt component | Syncfusion
+title: Getting Started with React Gantt Component | Syncfusion
-description:  Checkout and learn about Getting started with React Gantt component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential React Gantt component, it's elements more.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started
+# Getting started with React Gantt

 This section explains you the steps required to create a simple Essential JS 2 Gantt in a React application and demonstrates its basic features.